 Are you ready to turn over a new leaf?

-I want our time together to feel like arriving.
-Finally being able to take a deep breath into your belly and then only afterwards realising you’ve been breathing into your chest.
-You start off feeling like “why bother, everything is fucked and the world is on fire” to “okay maybe if I take it moment by moment, I might be able to do this.”
+I want our time together to feel like finally arriving.
+You start off feeling like “why bother, everything is cooked and the world is on fire” to “okay maybe if I take it moment by moment, I might be able to do this.”

 We spend time understanding what “this” means to you and your inner world.
 It’s a place to be met with care, curiosity, and openness to explore things that maybe you haven’t had the chance to unpack yet.
-Or things you shove down for a “later” time that never comes.
+Or things you don’t have the space to deal with because you are too busy caring for everyone else in your life.

 “Life is a series of pages, and turning a new leaf means starting a new chapter with hope and determination.”